 $5,000 / $44 = about 114 months, or 9.5 years

-In this example, it might not make sense to refinance if you’re planning to move within the next nine years.
+In this example, refinancing your mortgage might not be worth it if you’re planning to move within the next nine years.
 But if you stick with the mortgage over the entire 30-year term, you’ll save $15,840 in total interest.

 A modest change in mortgage rates affects the breakeven point, so calculate this time frame on all your mortgage estimates.
 In the table below, you can see a breakdown of how long it takes to recoup closing costs on a loan worth $200,000 at various interest rates: